morphl1n/Auctions/README.md

-# This is a project for mini Auction/E-commerce site, mainly focused on database models, so no JavaScript or extra CSS styling is used.
+# This project focuses on creating a mini auction/e-commerce site with a primary emphasis on developing database models.
+In keeping with this focus, JavaScript and extensive CSS styling have been omitted.

 # Key features:

-1. Register/Login
+1. Registration/Login
-2. Create your listing with title, starting bid, description, image(URL)
+2. Ability to create listings, including specifying a title, starting bid, description, and image (via URL)
-3. See list of all listings
+3. View a list of all available listings
-4. add or remove listings from watchlist
+4. Add and remove listings from a personal watchlist for easier tracking
-5. on watchlist you only see listings you added on watchlist
+5. Place bids on listings of interest
-6. bid on listings
+6. Comment on listings
-7. comment on listings
-8. if you are the creator of the listing, you can active or deactivate the listing.
-Once listing is deactivated, last highest bid wins the auction.
+8. As a listing creator, activate or deactivate the listing at any time.
+When a listing is deactivated, the last highest bid wins the auction."